HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="green-third-party-requests.png",
-  caption="Percents of green third party requests", description="A column chart showing that on the top 1,000 websites 64% of thrid party requests relied on green hosting on desktop and 63% on mobile devices.
+  caption="Percents of green third party requests", description="A column chart showing that on the top 1,000 websites 64% of third party requests relied on green hosting on desktop and 63% on mobile devices.
 On the top 10,000 websites it's 66% on desktop and 67% on mobile.
 For the top 100,000 sites it's 74% on both desktop and mobile.
 On the top million, it's 84% on desktop and 83% on mobile.
 Overall, we see that 89% of third party requests rely on green hosting on desktop and it goes up to 91% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=1339778519&format=interactive", sheets_gid="951750086", sql_file="green_third_party_requests.sql"